10 of the most lovable and fashionable dogs that have soared in popularity in the last 25 years

-Trendy Dogs: Here are 10 breeds of adorable dog that have rockets in popularity over the last 25 years - including the fashionable French Bulldog 🐶
+Trendy Dogs: Here are 10 breeds of adorable dog that have rocketed in popularity over the last 25 years - including the fashionable French Bulldog 🐶

 Some types of dog have seen an astonishing growth in demand in recent years, especially during the pandemic, with Kennel Club registrations soaring.
 Here are the most popular...